-Law 4508/2017 (Government Gazette 200 / issue A) on "Authorization of space activities - Registration in the National Register of Space Objects - Establishment of a Greek Space Organization and other provisions".
+Law 4508/2017 (Government Gazette 200/A'/ 22-12-2017) on "Authorization of space activities -Registration in the National Register of Space Objects- Establishment of a Greek Space Organization and other provisions," as amended by Law 4712/2020/146/A'/29-07-2020.

-The above-mentioned law establishes, inter alia, as necessary conditions for the licensing of space activities: (a) adequate provision for the mitigation and management of space waste or residues according to technological developments and international practices (b) the non-contamination of space or celestial bodies or adverse changes in the environment.
+The above-mentioned law establishes, inter alia, as necessary conditions for the licensing of space activities: (a) adequate provision for the mitigation and management of space waste or residues according to technological developments and international practices (b) the non contamination of space or celestial bodies or adverse changes in the environment.